marshareb/marshareb.github.io/_posts/2020-10-16-Cute-Group-Theory.md

 categories: ["Algebra"]
 ---

-In this post, I outline a solution for a cute problem someone sent me.
+In this post, I outline a solution for a problem someone sent me.

-## The problem and solution
+# The problem and solution

 This is the first time that a complete stranger messaged me a problem for whatever reason.
 I'm not sure how they got a hold of my information, but I decided to try working out the problem and I thought it was fun enough to include it as a blog post.
 Maybe someone else will get a kick out of it.
 I think my use of abelian is implicit, but I didn't want to do all of the work for you (so exercise: figure out why we had to use our group is abelian).